 Because a CNDC using the conventional statistical methods has not been previously published for potato in Minnesota, no comparison across statistical methods is made for this experimental dataset.
 However, the bias observed in the Minnesota experimental dataset is similar to the bias found in the Belgium experimental dataset; therefore, using the conventional statistical methods to derive a CNDC for Minnesota would likely overestimate %Nc relative to the hierarchical Bayesian method.

 Discussion

-Implication of G x E Variation on N Use Efficiency
+Implication of G × E Variation on N Use Efficiency

 Critical N Utilization Efficiency